 - How can you stay informed?

 Personal information that you provide - In order to take advantage of efficiency programs or incentives, you may be asked to submit personal information (such as name, address, phone number, or e-mail).
-If you sign up for a special offer or mailing list we will only use your contact information for that purpose.
+If you sign up for a special offer or mailing list we will only use your contact information for Efficiency Vermont purposes.
 If you choose to unsubscribe, your request will be honored promptly.

-Correspondence you initiate with Efficiency Vermont - If you contact Efficiency Vermont, we may keep a record of that correspondence to help serve you better and continuously improve Efficiency Vermont’s service to customers.
+Contact you initiate with Efficiency Vermont - If you contact Efficiency Vermont, we may keep a record of that contact and any information you share to help serve you better and continuously improve Efficiency Vermont’s service to customers.
 Efficiency Vermont may also retain comments or other content that you upload or post to the EfficiencyVermont.com site.

 Information on energy usage - Efficiency Vermont receives utility meter data including electric usage data of Vermont’s homes and businesses, including Advanced Metering Infrastructure (AMI) or “smart meter” data where available.